V-Sekai/manuals/decisions/20241218-firefly-proto-avatar.md

 This proposal outlines a two-phase approach:

-Phase 1: Swarm Enhancement: New users will join the wider community as a firefly.
+Phase 1: Firefly Enhancement: New users will join the wider community as a firefly.
 This provides an immediate sense of community and introduces basic movement controls in a 3D space.
-We will enhance the firefly experience with:
+Enhance the firefly experience with:

-- Light trails: Add a visual flourish to firefly movement (code implementation with visual mock-ups).
-- Interactive elements: Introduce glowing plants and objects that react to the fireflies (code implementation with level design mock-ups).
+- Interactive Elements: Introduce a firefly body that reflects interactions based on actions (code implementation with visual mock-ups).
 - Voice Chat: Enable voice chat to facilitate communication and interaction among new users (code implementation with audio integration).

 Phase 2: Avatar Emergence: The firefly experience gradually transitions towards avatar customization and personalization.